noel-castillo/FoodTruckProject/README.md

 Option 3 will display the food truck name and rating for the food truck with the highest rating.

+Option 4 allows the user to search for food trucks within a specified minimum rating.

+Option 5 allows the user to search for food trucks with a specified food type.

-Option 4 will quit the menu selection and proceed to the end of the program with a "Goodbye" message.
+Option 6 will quit the menu selection and proceed to the end of the program with a "Goodbye" message.

 Any other value will display an error message and loop back to the menu options.